R3v180/LoyalPyME/README.md

 2.  **(Functional - Phase 2):** Begin implementing the next expansion features (e.g., Advanced Loyalty, Basic Communication).

 For a more detailed roadmap, please refer to [`PROJECT_STATE_AND_ROADMAP.md`](PROJECT_STATE_AND_ROADMAP.md).

+---

+## API Documentation 📖

+The backend API is documented using the OpenAPI 3.0 standard.
+While the backend server is running (see "Running the Project" below), you can access the interactive **Swagger UI** documentation at:

+**`/api-docs`**

+For example, if the backend is running locally on port 3000, the documentation URL would be `http://localhost:3000/api-docs`.

+This interface allows you to:

+- Explore all available API endpoints.
+- View details about request parameters, request bodies, and response schemas.
+- Test the API endpoints directly from your browser (authentication might be required for protected routes).

+---

 ## Used Technologies 🛠️